pmean/build-website/text/05/SearchLiterature.md

 A search without limits yielded 381 articles, too many to skim through.

-It may be time to think about single randomized trials again, so I reran the \"Reiki\" search with publication type of randomized clinical trials.
+It may be time to think about single randomized trials again, so I reran the "Reiki" search with publication type of randomized clinical trials.
 This yielded 28 references, most of which talked about therapeutic touch rather than Reiki.

 I was curious why I was getting so many articles about therapeutic touch.
 It turns out that Medline apparently lumps Reiki in with therapeutic touch as a MeSH term.
-To look for references that use the word \"Reiki\" rather than the MeSH term associated with Reiki, you need to use \[tw\], the text word tag.
+To look for references that use the word "Reiki" rather than the MeSH term associated with Reiki, you need to use \[tw\], the text word tag.

-If you do a search on \"Reiki \[tw\]\" without any limits, you get 52 articles rather than 381.
+If you do a search on "Reiki \[tw\]" without any limits, you get 52 articles rather than 381.
 Now restrict this list to publication type of randomized controlled trial, and you get six references.
 Most of these are articles that we found earlier.